Krasko25/Obsidian-Sync/Archive/Tdiary.md

 2) I read two chapters of Crime and Punishment today, that is good;
 3) I did quite a good amount of homework today;
 4) It seems (at least to me), that I got better at finding the "roots" of my mistakes.

+==January 29th, 2024==
+Do you remember how yesterday I told that I would go to bed before 10pm?
+I... have...
+(Mikhail is trying to avoid swear words)... experienced a failure with that.
+Because of this I woke up at about 9:40 am.
+I had a lot things to do and I wanted to fall asleep on time today, so I consciously decided to not hope to read a chapter of Crime and Punishment.

+Training
+___
+During the workout I found myself weaker than usual.
+People say that it is a normal thing to have these days every once in a while, but usually I'm quite stable with my training results in almost every exercise.

+The only exercise in which I'm quite inconsistent is handstand.
+For some reason it is hard for me to find a balance.
+In some days I show some relatively decent results, but, in general, I progress really slow.
+I think, that I need to devote more time to this skill, maybe, do some corrections to the way I train and be more patient.

+Light bulb
+___
+A couple of days before the light bulb in our coop (the place where people keep their chickens) stopped working.
+We didn't have the right bulb at the moment and got it only today.

+I changed the light bulb, but it didn't work.
+There was a socket inside, it worked.
+It took me some time to find a root of the problem.
+It would be a huge understatement to say, that

+I wouldn't call this day to be fruitless, but I could have done better.